SESYNC-ci/sesync-ci.github.io/faq/_posts/2020-08-05-set-up-gitlab-ssh-key.md

 2. Select "Tools" > "Global Options" > "Git/SVN"
 3. Choose "Create RSA key."
 4. Save the RSA key to the suggested directory.
 On a Windows machine this will probably be `C:\Users\<your username>\.ssh\id_rsa`.
 You do not need to include a passphrase.
-5. Navigate to the directory where you saved the key (it may be a hidden folder so you will need to type in the file path in your file explorer) and open the `id_rsa` file.
+5. Copy the key to your clipboard.
+(If you closed the window with the key, you can get back to it by navigate to the directory where you saved the key.
+It may be a hidden folder so you will need to type in the file path in your file explorer.
+Open the `id_rsa` file there.)
 6. Follow steps 5 through 7 from above to add the key to GitLab or GitHub.

 ![](/assets/images/rsakeyscreenshot.PNG)